 Sometimes, an options buyer can choose to buy the underlying security.
 In other cases, they can choose to sell the underlying security.
 This is determined by the specific type of options contract at hand.
 In all cases, buyers purchase options at a slight premium for the rights given by the contract.

-• Did you know: Options are sometimes referred to as “derivative products” because their value is derived from that of the underlying asset.
+Did you know: Options are sometimes referred to as “derivative products” because their value is derived from that of the underlying asset?

 Creating and selling options is also referred to as writing the options.
 The trader who creates and sells an option is known as the writer while the individual who purchases it from them is known as the buyer.
 The buyer, subsequently, can choose whether to exercise the option within the options expiration date.

-Paying for Options
+2. Paying for options

 The price of the underlying premium is set in the contract at what is known as a strike price.
 The buyer, meanwhile, pays for the option at a given premium per share.
 They may later decide to buy or sell the underlying asset at the strike price.
 They may also not exercise the option to buy or sell, in which case they lose the money they have paid on the options premium.
 In that case, the writer of the option walks away with the premium they have been paid.

-Types of Options Exercise
+Types of options exercise

 When it comes to exercising options, there are two main ways they can be structured: American-style and European-style.

-• European-style: Options can only be exercised at expiration.
+Options can only be exercised at expiration.
 These options stop trading on the Thursday preceding the third Friday of the expiration month.

-• American-style: Options can be exercised at any time prior to expiration.
+Options can be exercised at any time prior to expiration.
 Most stop trading on the third Friday of the expiration month.
 All stocks with options and ETFs have American-style options.

-• Did you know: American-style and European-style do not refer to regional distinctions.
+Did you know: American-style and European-style do not refer to regional distinctions.
 Many major US-based indices, including the S&P 500, have actively traded European-style options.

-Calls vs. Puts
+Calls vs. puts

 There are two sides of options trading: call options and put options.

-1. Call Options
+1. Call options

 The buyer of a call option is entitled to buy the underlying security.
 Importantly, they are under no obligation to do sotheir purchase of the underlying security is their choice, provided they decide to do it on or before the call options expiration date.